kapouer/upcache/README.md

 Detection by upstream
 ---------------------

-Upcache adds a "X-Upcache: <version>" header to requests, so upstream application can detect it is enabled, and which features are available.
+Upcache adds a `X-Upcache: <version>` header to requests, so upstream application can detect it is enabled, and which features are available.